-This reserve equates to the net funds to be expended in relation to the Kew site redevelopment.
-This reserve is the net of the revenue received through the profit and loss less the expenditure, including depreciation, through the profit and loss.
+This reserve relates to the funds to be expended in relation to the Kew site redevelopment.
+In the prior year the reserve was the net of the revenue received through the profit and loss less the expenditure, including depreciation, through the profit and loss.